op07n/XiaomiADBFastbootTools/README.md

 * **Q:** The tool doesn't launch on my computer, is there anything I should have installed?

     * **A:** Yes, the tool was developed in Java and needs the Java Runtime Environment to run.
-You can download Java from [here](https://java.com/en/download/).
+You can install Java from [here](https://java.com/en/download/).
 On Linux, OpenJFX is needed alongside OpenJRE to run the application.

 * **Q:** The tool on Windows doesn't detect my phone even though it's connected and USB debugging is enabled.
-What's the problem?
+What could be the issue?

     * **A:** Windows most likely does not recognise your phone in ADB.
 Install the universal ADB drivers from [here](http://dl.adbdriver.com/upload/adbdriver.zip).

 * **Q:** Do I need an unlocked bootloader or root access to use the tool?

-    * **A:** The Image Flasher, the Wiper and the Camera2 enabler require an unlocked bootloader but everything else works without rooting or unlocking.
+    * **A:** The Image Flasher, Wiper and Camera2 modules require an unlocked bootloader but everything else works without rooting or unlocking.

 * **Q:** Do uninstalled system apps affect OTA updates?

     * **A:** No, you are free to install updates without the fear of bricking your device or losing data.

+* **Q:** How do I regain uninstalled system apps?

+    * **A:** Since apps get uninstalled rather than disabled, you need to factory reset your device to get them back.

 * **Q:** The tool is called Xiaomi ADB/Fastboot Tools.
 Does that mean it only works with Xiaomi devices?